franklyn07/ChessParser/README.md

 and monitor the performance of both the black and white players.
 At the end of the game, a report showing the statistics of the game outcome (derived from the list of commands) is printed.

-This was built making use of the 4 basic OOP principles as well as multiple design patters.
+This was built making use of the 4 basic OOP principles as well as multiple design patterns.